 A generous sponsorship from Austraffic has enabled ITEANZ to offer financial support for young members to attend worldwide conferences, meetings or other professional events which would allow them to interact and learn from other professionals.
 The aim is to contribute to their personal and professional development.
-Four young professionals and students have received funding to pursue development opportunities overseas since the inception of the award.
+Five young professionals and students have received funding to pursue development opportunities overseas since the inception of the award.

 Worldwide Learning Opportunities granted

 Conference: International Symposium of Transport Simulation & International Workshop on Traffic Data Collection and its Standardization, Japan, 2018

 The ITE and Austraffic were pleased to present the first New Zealand young member, Dana Abudayyeh, with funding to support her in undertaking a Worlwide Learning Opportunity.
 Dana is conducting PhD research into signal control for urban road networks, at the University of Canterbury.
 She has been awarded funding to travel to Japan, to present the results of modelling of disrupted road networks for different blockage scenarios.
 A passion for traffic modelling led Dana to her current research pursuits, in which she is exploring the use of signal control to improve the resilience of urban transport networks.
 Congratulations Dana!

 Conference: University of Minnesota Student Leadership Summit and ITE Annual Meeting, Minneapolis, 2018